 Risk, Crisis & Issue Management

-The purpose and aim of the course is to show participants how to prepare and defend a brand from reputational risks.
+The course aims to show participants how to prepare and defend a brand from reputational risks.
 As well as tackling fundamental elements of issue and crisis management, the course also touches upon the management of ill-structured crisis situations, which are filled with high levels of uncertainty and ambiguity.

 The course is divided into two parts: issue management and crisis management.
 In the issue management component of the course, participants are provided with a solid introduction to risk and issues, focusing on the elements that make up strategic issue management.